 The supportive team of depression treatment professionals at Seton Behavioral Health Care in Austin, Texas is committed to ensuring that you or your loved one receives the help and guidance needed through every step of the healing process.
-Please contact us today to learn more.
+Please call us at 512-324-2039 or contact us online to learn more.

 Depression was not recognized by the Diagnostic and Statistical Manual of Mental Disorders until the 1980 edition.
 Depressive episodes may occur only once in a lifetime or may be recurring.
 There are several common depression symptoms.
 Many of these sound quite normal, which is why they can be easily overlooked:

 - Sadness and low mood

 - Loss of interest in activities that were once enjoyed

 - Changes in sleeping or eating patterns

 - General health decline, such as not keeping up with personal hygiene

 Depression often goes undiagnosed.
 This is because treatment is dependent upon the patient recognizing that he or she has a problem.
 Yet the symptoms of depression are often overwhelming.
 This makes finding the motivation to seek help typically out of the question for most clinically depressed patients.